-There are few things I love more than sitting around the table with a warm cup of coffee and splash of creamer as my kids eat breakfast in the morning.
+There are few things I love more than sitting around the table with a warm cup of coffee and splash of a dairy-free vanilla coffee creamer as my kids eat breakfast in the morning.
 It’s my favorite way to start the day.
 A few weeks ago, I shared some Instagram stories of me making a quick dairy-free vanilla coffee creamer while I was staying at my sister’s house in Denver.
 I got so many questions about it, and I promised everyone that I would post the recipe after the EWYL tour, so here it is!

 I loosely went off of the recipe from my first cookbook, Against all Grain, but I wanted to use dates to sweeten it.
 We also didn’t have almond milk on hand, so I made a quick homemade cashew milk instead.
 Cashew milk also makes it so much creamier.
 I usually love the ease of cashew milk because you don’t have to strain it like you do with almond milk, but for coffee creamer, I do find the texture is better when you strain it through some cheesecloth.
 It also helps to keep it from congealing in your coffee.